leslie-alldridge/tech-voting-v2/README.md

 ## Future Notes

 - Spin up profile pictures so we can compare between no profile picture or with a profile picture

+trophy displaying on page load

+renaming send feeback and add improvement button links -- Tech Improvement --   ||  --  Wider Business Improvement --

+notification for completed ideas -- something like animation a completed idea

+mobile views to be better

 ## Setup